wxcsdb88/supergloo/README.md

 **Installation** - Install, Uninstall and Reinstall service meshes with default or customized settings.
 Automate complicated workflows such as supporting multi-tenant (multi-namespace) installations using the one-click SuperGloo API.

-**Discovery** - Discover existing service mesh installations and integrate SuperGloo on top of them to manage seamlessly, without additional user configuration or risk of error.
+**Discovery** - Discover existing service mesh installations and integrate SuperGloo on top of them seamlessly, with no risk of error, and zero additional user configuration necessary.

 **Security** - Manage Root Certificates, enable/disable mTLS, and enforce policy within your mesh with the click of a button.